 Humans have an innate connection with nature.
-Each time we reignite that relationship, we thrive.
-I am exceedingly grateful to be a part of Taproot, where I am immersed in nature daily alongside a loving community!
+Each time we ignite that relationship, we thrive.
+I am exceedingly grateful to be a part of Taproot, where I am immersed in nature daily, alongside a loving community!

 Day to day and season to season, the Taproot kids, teachers, and I watch the subtle rhythms of the earth as they transform.
+In spring, we relish in the taste of fresh maple sap, morel mushrooms, and the early wild edibles.
 We hear the first calls of the red-winged blackbird, the chorus of the spring peeper frogs, and witness the arrival of a shimmering flock of pelicans overhead.
-We relish in the taste of fresh maple sap, morel mushrooms, and the earliest spring wild edibles.
 In the summer, we hold prairie skinks, catch frogs, swim, and eat the bounty from the farms and gardens.
-As it turns to fall, we discover the rubs and scrapes of the bucks, we enjoy the raw power of the wind, and watch the diversely colored leaves spiral to the ground.
-We listen to the Canada geese honking in the rich sunsets and watch as the bald eagles congregate along the river, welcoming winter.
+As it shifts to fall, we discover the rubs and scrapes of the bucks, we enjoy the raw power of the wind, and watch the diversely colored leaves spiral to the ground.
+We listen to the geese honking in the rich sunsets and watch as the bald eagles congregate along the river, welcoming winter.
 We play in the snow and marvel at the beautiful ice and when it melts, we again greet the blackbird.
-We find familiarity and newness in each of the patterns and are invigorated by the forces of nature both big and small.
+We find familiarity and newness in each of the patterns and are invigorated by the forces of nature, big and small.

 I am so pleased to have been working with Taproot since the spring of 2009.
 I went on a brief hiatus, living in Austin for nearly two years and teaching at Green Sprout Preschool.
-While I was in Austin, I also obtained my Permaculture Design Certificate, which has served me well in my systems thinking and has guided my teaching.
 I returned to Taproot in the summer of 2012 and have been loving it full-time ever since.

-During the school year, I teach the Sprouts in the morning and I also teach with the After School Program in the afternoon.
-In the summer, I work and play with our Cambium Camp.
+During the school year, I teach the Sprouts in the morning and I teach with the After-School-Program in the afternoon.
+In the summer, I lead our Cambium Camp.

-In addition to running, I enjoy cooking and gardening.
-I strongly believe that the path to a happy and healthy life includes, time in nature, exercise, eating real food, a feeling of purpose, mindfulness, and connection with your community.
-I am lucky enough to have a job, home, family, and friends that help me to attain all of these goals.
+Outside of Taproot, I love trail-running, cooking, and gardening.
+I strongly believe that the path to a happy and healthy life includes time in nature, exercise, eating real food, developing a sense of purpose, mindfulness, and connection with your community.
+I am lucky enough to have a job, home, family, and friends that help me to attain these goals.

-Taproot provides an outlet for kids to be themselves, to connect with one another and play in the richest of settings, the outdoors.
+Taproot provides an outlet for kids to be their authentic selves, connect with one another, and play in the richest of settings, the outdoors.
 As teachers, we find countless teachable moments among our fun, relaxing, and minimally structured days.
-Through play, storytelling, and observing nature together, we are able to impart lessons about kindness, mindfulness, and the interconnectedness of nature.
-Nature is truly the best teacher!
+Through play, storytelling, and observing nature together, we impart lessons about kindness, mindfulness, and the interconnectedness of nature.
+Nature is the best teacher!
 I am so pleased to learn, teach, and grow with Taproot.